 The guidelines will include a termination process.
 The new employee will sign a copy of the guidelines to prove he or she understands the conditions of the probation.
 If the company wants to dismiss the employee during the probationary period, the employer will send a probation termination letter to the new employee to inform him or her that the employment has ended.

 It is very important for any business that has a probation period for new hires to have a legal probationary agreement.
 It can protect the human resource person from employing an unsatisfactory person and will protect the company from any legal liability from an unsuitable person.
-Probation periods are not a separate period of employment.

 If a small business is creating probationary policies, there are some steps it can take to avoid legal risks: